Be Careful to Avoid These Apartment Marketing Mistakes (No. 4 Might Surprise You!)

 By hiring a specific team with the proper skills to execute digital campaigns, you will see a tangible difference in your technological investment.
 A great place to start organizing your campaign is with the tool Buffer, a software application for web and mobile that manages multiple social media accounts and allows you to schedule posts in advance for Twitter, Facebook, and LinkedIn.

-7. Failing to Organize Your Lists
+7. Failing to organize your lists

 List segmentation is a powerful tool used to group your contacts into different segments based on a particular similarity, such as demographics, industry, page views, or psychographics.
 If your property chooses not to segment its lists, you run the risk of sending irrelevant content to all of your prospects.
-If your prospective residents repeatedly see content that isn’t relatable, you may lose leads.
+If your prospective residents repeatedly see content that is not relatable, you may lose leads.

-9. Not Consulting the Experts
+9. Not consulting the experts